Petzys/ret2libc/README.md

 ![Base Address to Function](img/libc_to_func.png)

 To achieve this, we can leverage functions that take pointers and return the values behind these pointers e.g. `puts`.
-We do this by calling `puts` with the address of a function already present in `.got.plt` which should give us the real memory address
+We do this by calling `puts` with the address of a function already present in `.got.plt` which should give us the real memory address.

 Every time the binary is run, we can recalculate the base address of libc which allows us to use library functions.